Corporate governance codes

 BPP 1.3.6: This provision only applies if the company does not have an internal auditor.
 FMO does have an internal auditor.

-BPP 2.2.2: This provision refers to the reappointment of Supervisory Board members.
+BPP 2.2.2: This provision refers to the reappointment of SB members.
 The third term of four years, as meant in the previous version of the Corporate Governance Code, is split into two terms of two years in the current version of the Corporate Governance Code.
 Section 2.7 of the Supervisory Board Standing Rules, which deals with reappointments and the duration thereof, will be amended accordingly at the next revision.
-None of the Supervisory Board members exceeded the eight-year term.
+None of the SB members exceeded the eight-year term.

 BPP 2.2.4: This provision requires a written (separate) succession plan, which focuses on knowledge, experience and diversity.
-At FMO, knowledge, experience and diversity are included in the profiles of the Supervisory Board and the Management Board.
-Succession and knowledge are regularly discussed in meetings of among others the Selection, Appointment and Remuneration Committee.
-The Supervisory Board retirement schedule is placed on the website.
-Therefore, there is no separate plan.
+At FMO, knowledge, experience and diversity are included in the profiles of the SB and the MB.
+Succession and knowledge are regularly discussed in meetings of among others the SARC.
+The SB retirement schedule is placed on the website.
+The SB uses this currently as a basis to plan succession for the upcoming years.

 BPP 2.8.1-2.8.3: Stipulations on takeover bids are not implemented, given our stable majority shareholder, the State of The Netherlands.